 Although our office was previously updating our voter registration list based on National Change of Address (NCOA) data provided by the Post Office, the timing of the updates needed to be improved.
 We now run NCOA updates no more than 90 days before a major mailing.
 This allows our office to make updates to the voter registration list immediately before we conduct large mailings to the voters, including sample ballot and vote-by-mail ballot mailings.
 It is important to conduct the NCOA process close to these mailings in order to update as many voters as possible.
-If John Q. Voter moves and submits a Change of Address form to the Post Office, we are more likely to update his address before the next election and he will receive his sample ballot or vote-by-mail ballot at the correct address.
+If John Q. Voter moves and submits a Change of Address form to the Post Office, we are more likely to "Over 56,000 records were updated due to changes reported by the DMV in 2010."

-"Over 222,000 NCOA records were processed between 2010 and 2012 in Orange County."
+"Over 222,000 NCOA records were processed between 2010 and 2012 in Orange County." update his address before the next election and he will receive his sample ballot or vote-by-mail ballot at the correct address.

-2008 - Increased Follow-Up With Voters
+2008 - Increased Voter Follow-Up